adamrutherfordshaw/adamrutherfordshaw/README.md

 # Hey 👋 I'm Adam

-I'm a front end software developer based near Manchester, UK.
+I'm a senior front end software developer based near Manchester, UK.

 ## What do you do?